tzurp/performance-total/README.md

 # performance-total
-With this plugin for [webdriver.io](https://webdriver.io/) you can easily add performance analysis to any flow of your tests.
+With this plugin for [webdriver.io](https://webdriver.io/) you can easily add performance analysis to any flow in your tests.

 <h2>Installation</h2>
 Install this module locally with the following command to be used as a (dev-)dependency: